future4code/Diana-Monteiro/semana16/exercício-aula47/exercicio-aula47.md

 ### Exercício 6

-a) A relação é do tipo 1:M
+a) A relação é do tipo M:N.

 b)